jmoutouama/jmoutouama.github.io/Project.md

 <div class="pure-u-1 copy" markdown="1">
 # Hypothesis‐driven ethnobiology

 Ethnobiology as a discipline has evolved increasingly to embrace theory-inspired and hypothesis-driven approaches to study why and how local people choose plants and animals they interact with and use for their livelihood.
-This project  seeks to test some hypotheses in ethnobiology in Africa.
+However, testing complex hypotheses or a network of ethnobiological hypotheses is challenging, particularly for datasets with non-independent observations due to species phylogenetic relatedness or socio-relational links between participants.
+This project seeks to use advanced statistical methods to test major ethnobiology hypotheses.
+However, testing complex hypotheses or a network of ethnobiological hypotheses is challenging, particularly for datasets with non-independent observations due to species phylogenetic relatedness or socio-relational links between participants.
+This project seeks to use advanced statistical methods to test major ethnobiology hypotheses.
+This type of study could be used as a guide to design conservation actions for over-exploited species in tropical regions where local people rely heavily on medicinal plants for their healthcare.

 </div>